JacobJoergensen/PiperLang/SECURITY.md

 ## Supported Versions

-Piperlang is committed to providing security updates for the following versions:
+PiperLang is committed to providing security updates for the following versions:

 | Version | Supported          |
 | ------- | ------------------ |